COVID-19 Symptom: Chest Pain

 The most common reasons for chest pain with COVID include: 4 5

-• Muscular pain.
+- Muscular pain.
 If you experience muscular pain, your chest may feel sore to the touch.
 The pain may also get worse when you’re moving around or stretching.
 This pain can also be caused by frequent coughing, as this irritates the muscles between your ribs.
 Muscular pain due to the coronavirus can cause upper back and chest pain.

-• Lung problems.
+- Lung problems.
 Coronavirus often affects the lungs, and some complications may cause chest pain.
 This may be the case if you have an inflammation of the lining of your lungs, called the pleura, due to the infection.
 A pulmonary embolism, a blood clot in your lungs, may also cause chest pain.
-This pain is usually sharp and goes together with shortness of breath
+This pain is usually sharp and goes together with shortness of breath.

-• Cardiovascular problems.
+- Cardiovascular problems.
 Cardiovascular problems.
 The effects of the coronavirus on the heart are still being studied.
 Still, studies suggest that cardiovascular conditions such as reduced blood flow to the heart muscle and pericarditis, which is an inflammation of the lining of the heart, are possible complications of COVID-19 infection.
-Problems of the heart and the blood vessels often cause chest pain and often go together with other symptoms such as heart palpitations, fatigue, shortness of breath, a rapid or irregular heartbeat or changes in blood pressure.
+Problems of the heart and the blood vessels often cause chest pain and usually go together with other symptoms such as heart palpitations, fatigue, shortness of breath, a rapid or irregular heartbeat, or changes in blood pressure.
 Chest pain related to cardiovascular problems can present itself as a tight or heavy feeling you feel across the chest.
 This feeling can spread to your neck, jaw, or arms.

 How long does COVID chest pain last?

-If a sharp pain persists for more than 15 minutes, then you should seek emergency medical attention to investigate what’s causing your chest pain.
+If a sharp pain persists for more than 15 minutes, you should seek emergency medical attention to investigate what’s causing your chest pain.
 You should especially seek medical attention if your chest pain accompanies vomiting, sweating, feeling sick, or shortness of breath.

 Persistent chest pain, which is more like pressure or tightness, has been reported by patients even a year after the initial COVID infection.
 7